danzat/bugs/Log/Readme.md

 This system allows us to implement specialized behaviours in processes but that is beyond the scope of this article.

 Another thing about our system (and I believe any other system out there) are logs.
-In order for us to be able to debug and verify the functionality of our product we have logs places all over the place detailing, for example, the value of the parameters in the entrace of functions and return values in their end.
+In order for us to be able to debug and verify the functionality of our product we have logs places all over the place detailing, for example, the value of the parameters in the entrance of functions and return values in their end.

 However, logs are something to be seen by the developers only, and they do add a bit of an overhead to the product, both in size (MiBs) and in performance, so we want to be able to easily switch them off.